Two facing murder charge after body dumped in St. Mary Parish

 On Tuesday, authorities located his missing vehicle driving on Island Road in Montegut.
 The driver of the vehicle was identified as 22-year-old Terance Dupre.
 Deputies attempted to pull him over, but Dupre fled at a high rate of speed and eventually abandoned the vehicle in a wooded area along LA 665.
 He was later taken into custody.

-During the investigation, authorities determined that Courteaxu was likely killed near a boat launch in Lafourche Parish.
+During the investigation, authorities determined that Courteaux was likely killed near a boat launch in Lafourche Parish.
 At the scene, authorities found bullet casing and other evidence.

 A second suspect, 21-year-old Davonte Mathews, was also identified as a suspect.
 Wednesday evening, authorities in St. Mary Parish located Courteaux's body in Morgan City.
 An autopsy revealed that Courteaux suffered multiple gunshot wounds.